columnflow/columnflow/docs/user_guide/ml.md

 ## produces:
 By default, intermediate columns are not saved within the columnflow framework but are filtered out afterwards.
 If you want to prevent certain columns from being filtered out, you need to tell columnflow.
-You can tell columnsflow, by return the names of all columns that should be preserved, as strings within an interable, in {py:meth}`~columnflow.ml.MLModel.produces`.
+You can tell columnflow, by let {py:meth}`~columnflow.ml.MLModel.produces` return the names of all columns that should be preserved, do this by define the names as strings within an interable.
 More information can be found in the official documentation about [producers](building_blocks/producers).

 In the following example, I want to preserve the number of muons and electrons, we also want to preserve the output of the neural network.